Enjoy Whisky Month With Hilton Aviemore

 We have two local whiskies available in our bistro, Tomatin and Dalwhinnie.
 In fact, to experience what the distillers themselves describe as Tomatin’s palate-pleasing “balance of apples, pears and malt with a gentle hint of nuttiness introduced by the subtle use of sherry wood”, you don’t even need to order it as a dram.
-Our chef uses it in the exquisite whisky sauce which accompanies our delicious haggis!
-Incidentally, if you’re struggling to know how to pronounce Tomatin, then help is at hand with this handy video from Esquire magazine, featuring Brian Cox.

 We can also bring you a little bit of extra information on the name Dalwhinnie.
 It comes from the Gaelic word Dail-coinneeamh, meaning ‘meeting place’ and is a reference to the distillery’s location in a spot which was the meeting point of a number of cattle droving routes through the surrounding mountains.

 Which drams are available if you retire to the Woodshed Bar?

 Our Woodshed Bar is a friendly and log cabin-style bar offering the cosy pleasures of a log fire and, as you’d expect, a huge selection of whiskies.
 Many of these are Speyside whiskies, the area which has the largest number of distilleries of any of Scotland’s whisky-producing regions.
 These regions have traditionally been divided into Speyside, Highland, Lowland, Campbeltown and Islay.
 In more recent times though, the number of distilleries operating in Campbeltown has declined, while the growing number of distilleries on Scotland’s islands has led to ‘The Islands’ (excluding Islay) becoming a new unofficial region.